Repechul/Guideline-Manager/README.md

 When changing scenes or opening a new one, click Reload in Guideline Manager to view the guides for the current scene.

-(Currently, Guideline Manager does not automatically update when changing scenes.)

 ---

 ## Create Guide (Right Column, Top Section)